-There is an extensive extra-curricular programme run during lunch times and after school including sports such as: netball, hockey, basketball, aquatics, aerofit, Smash Up badminton, squash, badminton, dance, football, cross-country, athletics, tennis, dodgeball, benchball, fitness, trampolining, rounders and cricket.
+There is an extensive co-curricular programme run during lunch times and after school The aim is to provide a range of levels from participation level activities to more elite level competitive clubs.
+Activities and clubs include netball, hockey, basketball, aquatics, A-Z club, Boogie bounce, badminton, squash, Afrobeats, tag rugby, dance, football, running club, Boxercise, athletics, tennis, dodgeball, benchball, fitness, trampolining, rounders and cricket.

 In addition we offer an extensive fixture list throughout the year, competing in friendly matches, local leagues and tournaments, county tournaments and national competitions.

-AS and A level specifications in Physical Education encourage learners to improve as effective and independent learners and as critical and reflective thinkers with curious and enquiring minds.
-AS and A level PE require students to have a basic understanding of the scope of different areas in physical education.
+GCSE and A level specifications in Physical Education encourage learners to improve as effective and independent learners and as critical and reflective thinkers with curious and enquiring minds.
+GCSE and A level PE require students to have a basic understanding of the scope of different areas in physical education.

 Physical Education at AHS